spotlightpa/poor-richard/content/news/2024-04-26-SPLPRIM24ANALYSIS.md

 DePasquale was the sole candidate who had previously won statewide office — he did so twice — and benefited from being the only contender who was not based in southeastern Pennsylvania.

-The former auditor general “won everything west of Conshohocken,” Mustafa Rashed, a Philadelphia-based Democratic political operative, told Spotlight PA.
+The former auditor general won much of central and western Pennsylvania, Mustafa Rashed, a Philadelphia-based Democratic political operative, told Spotlight PA.
 “It’s fascinating he had all that territory to himself.”

 The <a href="https://www.spotlightpa.org/news/2024/04/pennsylvania-election-results-2024-primary-auditor-general-tim-defoor-malcolm-kenyatta/">outcome of the Democratic race for auditor general</a> was less surprising, with party-endorsed state Rep. Malcolm Kenyatta of Philadelphia easily beating Lehigh County Controller Mark Pinsley by a margin of 64% to 36%, according to unofficial results.